 Sanunders Swallett (aka Sinkhole)

-Sanunders Swallett is a well known sinkhole in the Blanco Riverbed.
-It is located in western Hays Co.
-Water from the Blanco River enters this sinkhole causing a noticeable reduction in the Blanco flow.
-This stretch of the Blanco is referred to a sinking stream or river since it looses water as it flows downstream.
-Water entering Saunders Swallett recharges the underlying Cow Creek aquifer.
+Sanunders Swallett is a well known sinkhole in the bed of the Blanco River located in western Hays County.
+Water from the Blanco River enters this sinkhole causing a noticeable reduction in river flow.
+This stretch of the Blanco River is referred to a sinking stream or river since it looses water as it flows downstream.
+Water entering Saunders Swallett recharges the underlying Cow Creek Aquifer.

 Photo Reference: Karst Systems of Hays Co. & the Edwards & Trinity Aquifers.
 Presentation to Kinder Morgan, Inc. 2/10/19.
 Barton Springs/Edwards Aquifer District, Hays Trinity Groundwater District.